ClimbingMachine/deep-reinforcement-learning-pedestrian-signal-design/Notes.md

 It requires the dynamics of the environment to be known.

 Deep RL is typically model-free, where the transition model of the environment is unknown.

+Below is the analytical recursive solution using LQR.

 #### Backwards recursion